 This is my second version of the Sony DSC Rx-100.
 I had the original model and when that left it earthly bonds, moved on up to the RX 100 Mark III.
+It is one of the best street photography cameras.

 I was impressed with the camera's sharpness and features, but the main thing that attracted me to it was its size.